animal welfare <-- back to

 Originally posted in December 2021

-This cartoon is not the slightest bit like fiction.
+The cartoon below does not seem the slightest bit

-completely domesticated -- had killed for sport when I was
+-- who was completely domesticated -- had killed for

 My dogs have always known that they are not allowed